Speed limits in Ireland: Signs

+Historic signs

 Ordinary speed limits

 Different default speed limits apply to particular categories of roads.
 Default speed limits are termed as "ordinary speed limits" by the Road Traffic Act 2004.
 There are also speed restrictions for certain classes of vehicles.
-As of 2007, the ordinary speed limits are as follows:
+Speed limits for national secondary roads and in built-up areas are due to decrease later in 2025.
+As of February 2025, following the enactment of the Road Traffic Act 2024, the ordinary speed limits are as follows: